 On April 24, 2023, Brunswick Exploration announced that the start of a drilling and stripping program at the Hearst Project.
-An initial 1,000 m diamond drill program tested the strike extent and depth extension of the spodumene bearing Decoy pegmatite as well as the newly discovered Mantis and Firefly pegmatites.
+An initial 1,000 m diamond drill program was planned to test the strike extent and depth extension of the spodumene bearing Decoy pegmatite as well as the newly discovered Mantis and Firefly pegmatites.
 All three of these evolved pegmatites outcrop at surface allowing for efficient and cost-effective drilling near supportive infrastructure.
 Firefly and Mantis are evolved pegmatites having similar mineralogy and pXRF signatures as the spodumene-bearing Decoy pegmatite (the "Decoy Pegmatite"), although the former do not presently expose lithium-bearing zones.

-A 565 meter (5-hole) diamond drill program was completed in Hearst to determine the depth and strike extent of the lithium bearing Decoy pegmatite.
+A 565 m (5-hole) diamond drill program was completed at the Hearst Project to determine the depth and strike extent of the lithium bearing Decoy pegmatite.
 Two scissor holes were drilled below the surface expression of the spodumene zone followed by 25, 50 and 100 m step-outs eastward and along strike.
 The Decoy Spodumene zone is interpreted as being a lens pinching out at depth with the pegmatite itself having a strike length not much larger than its surface expression of 65 m as confirmed by drilling.
 Only Hole 23-Decoy-02 intersected the Decoy pegmatite, over 13.4 m, but did not result in any significant lithium assays.

-Located roughly 2 km southwest of Decoy, stripping at Firefly and Mantis confirmed similar pXRF results to Decoy however no spodumene mineralization was identified.
+Located roughly 2 km southwest of Decoy, stripping at Firefly and Mantis confirmed similar pXRF results to Decoy, however, no spodumene mineralization was identified.
 As more logging and roads are completed, access will greatly improve along with outcrop exposure and more prospecting can be conducted along the 8 km evolved corridor while evaluating additional historically mapped pegmatites and newly identified lidar targets throughout the package.

-On August 28, 2023, the Company announced that with the discovery at the Mirage Project all activities in Ontario have been paused in order to redeploy and refocus all efforts towards our James Bay area projects.
+On August 28, 2023, the Company announced that with the discovery at the Mirage Project all activities in Ontario were paused in order to redeploy and refocus all efforts towards Brunswick Exploration's James Bay regional projects.

-The Company has notified the owners of the Lowther Pegmatite and the Lowther Regional properties that Brunswick Exploration has decided to discontinue exploration and evaluation activities on these properties and as such, during the nine-month period ended September 30, 2023, the Company impaired \$664,216 of costs incurred on these properties.
+The Company notified the owners of the Lowther Pegmatite and the Lowther Regional properties that Brunswick Exploration has decided to discontinue exploration and evaluation activities on these properties.
+During the year ended December 31, 2023, the Company impaired \$0.7 million of costs incurred on these properties.